Web Analytics

 what is period poverty?

-global impact
+global and local impact

 breaking the stigma and finding solutions

-Addressing period poverty requires a multifaceted approach:
+Addressing period poverty requires a combination of awareness, access, and practical solutions:

 how my mimi contributes

-real stories:
+real stories

 “As a university student on a tight budget, I often had to choose between buying textbooks or menstrual products.
 Discovering my mimi changed everything.
 The disc is comfortable, easy to use, and I no longer worry about monthly expenses.
-Plus, knowing I'm reducing waste gives me peace of mind.” - Sarah from Bendigo, Australia.
+Plus, knowing I'm reducing waste gives me peace of mind.” - Sarah, Bendigo, Australia.

 take action